-Reports: White House Intends To Pull U.S. Troops From Syria
+White House Orders Pentagon To Pull U.S. Troops From Syria

 We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency.— Donald J. Trump (@realDonaldTrump) December 19, 2018

-On both Capitol Hill and in the Pentagon, the reports stirred confusion as officials tried to understand who had ordered the withdrawal, NPR's Tom Bowman reports.
+On both Capitol Hill and in the Pentagon, the reports stirred confusion Wednesday morning as officials tried to understand who had ordered the withdrawal, NPR's Tom Bowman reports.

 U.S. troops have been in Syria since late 2015.
 The U.S. and its allies have largely been successful in their campaign to defeat ISIS and capture territory it claimed as its "caliphate."
 Pentagon officials have said that ISIS controls about 2 percent of what it once did in the Middle East.